pawel-0skill/ESP32-Timer-Gate/README.md

    - [ ] Detection flags are False.
 5. Dog starts run, crosses start gate.
 6. __Start gate__ _registers change_ in ToF sensor reading.
-   - [ ] When reading lower than threshold, turn LED on, send message to comms.
+   - [X] When reading lower than threshold, send message to comms.
+   - [ ] Turn LED on.
    - [ ] When reading higher than threshold, turn LED off.
 7. __Start gate__ _communicates event_ over EPS-NOW to comms.
    - ~~[ ] When reading lower than threshold for the first time, set control variable true - to avoid sending multiple messages.~~